CSliveR/BUT-1A/README.md

 ## Description
 This repository gathers all the content stored on my computer related to my first year of the Computer Science Bachelor program at the IUT2 of Grenoble.

-## Resources
+## Repository content
-The content is organized by resources, which correspond to the different subjects (modules) taught during the first year.
+The content of this repository is organized by resources, which correspond to the different subjects (modules) taught during the first year.

 ### About resource naming